• Home

 What's the best power setup for each map?

 Weather patterns differ significantly between maps, so the right energy build changes as you progress.
-Based on the KeenGamer energy guide:
+Here's what works best in each zone:

 • Map 1 (Forest and Farms): Mix Solar and Wind as your primary sources.
 Keep the Power Unit stocked with Fiber or Wood as a rain backup.